When is The Best time of Year for Birding in Costa Rica?

 Let’s start with the Caribbean side, it’s easy.
 It rains every month of the year on the Caribbean side.
 There is very consistent rainfall every month, all year long, with a slight decrease during the months of August, September, and October.
 With this said, birding on the Caribbean side of the country is always good because there is a constant food supply (fruit, insects, reptiles, etc.) due to the consistent rain.

-- La Selva Biological Station.
-All year.
-This is an absolute must destination for any birdwatcher visiting Costa Rica.
+La Selva Biological Station.
+Year round.
+Thisis an absolute must destination for any birdwatcher visiting Costa Rica.

 The Pacific side of the country follows a pretty predictable weather pattern, but keep in mind Costa Rica is a tropical country and even during the “dry season” rain is possible on the Pacific.
 Generally speaking, the driest months of the year are December – April.
 The rainiest months of the year are October and November.
 Those transition months of the year (May – September) are considered the best for bird watchers.
 Birding Costa Rica best time is during “off-season” as the country has fewer tourists which means better conditions for bird watching in the National Parks.
 Fewer visitors, fewer crowds, less noise equals better bird watching.